 Battery Power Options

 What I like about the OutStorm is that they offer you options when it comes to choosing the type of battery you need.
-If your commute to work or the shops is relatively short, it makes nonsense to pay extra for a 35Ah battery with 67 miles per charge.
+If your commute to work or the shops is relatively short, it makes no sense to pay extra for a 35Ah battery with 67 miles per charge.

 So you can choose a battery to suit your budget or your commuting needs.
 Shorter daily trips can easily get the job done on the smaller 20Ah 46 mile range battery, so no need to upgrade.
 Do note that it takes about 8 hours to charge, so be sure to top up the battery when needed.